dgreen/dgreen.github.io/_posts/tumblr/2008-11-30-reducing-email-part-2.md

 ---
 related: true
 title: Reducing email part 2
-categories: email
+categories:
+  - productivity
+  - communicate
+  - collaborate
+tags:
+  - "#email"
 ---
 In response to my last post (which I e-mailed ((blush)) to him), RonJ shared a link to a blog of someone working to rid himself of e-mail.
 I found this post on [Giving Up on Work e-mail][1] to be very interesting.
 In this article was a graphic (from another blog whose article was [Wiki collaboration leads to happiness][2]) which I found to illuminate both the e-mail issue as well as the need for native posting in wikis.